 %K = 100* (CLOSE - 14 DAY LOW) / (14 DAY HIGH - 14 DAY LOW)

-Once you have arrived at the value of %K, %D can be calculated as 3 period moving average of %K.
+Once you have arrived at the value of %K, %D is calculated as 3 period moving average of %K.

 Fast Stochastic and Slow Stochastic-